-Marketing campaign expenses were incurred to increase our market share and attract more agents, at certain selected regions that we strategically planned to capture higher market shares, and not a necessary expense to sell insurance policies.
-Such expenses were temporary, with the terms of regional programs terms ranging from one to three months.
-Marketing campaign expenses were only recognized when such campaigns were officially announced by us to the agents and such campaigns can be terminated at any time without further notice.
-We recorded marketing campaign expenses when the related services are provided.
-For the years ended December 31, 2014, 2015 and 2016, nil, RMB19.5 million and RMB299.9 million of marketing campaign expenses were included in the selling expenses, respectively.
+Marketing campaign expenses were incurred to increase our market share and attract more agents, at certain selected regions which we strategically planed to capture higher market shares, and not a necessary expense to sell insurance policies.
+Such expenses were temporary, with short regional program terms ranging from one to three months.
+Marketing campaigns were only effective when such campaigns were officially announced by us to the agents and it can be terminated at any time without further notice.
+We recorded marketing campaign expenses when the related services were provided.
+During the years ended December 31, 2014, 2015 and 2016, nil, RMB19.5 million and RMB299.9 million (US\$43.2 million) of marketing campaign expenses were included in the selling expenses, respectively.